-The first thing we noticed when installing the new Viper lithium batteries is the weight—lithium batteries are incredibly light.
+The first thing we noticed when installing the new Expions is the weight—lithium batteries are incredibly light.
 Removing the old, 66-pound Lifeline 6 volt AGMs was a chore.
 I had to take extra care to lift each battery with my legs to protect my back.
 In sharp contrast, handling the 32-pound, Expion360 Group-24s was easy.
 Together, the two lithium batteries weigh only 64 pounds, while the total weight of the AGMs was a hefty 132 pounds.
 As you know, every pound matters in a truck camper.
-Weight isn’t a major concern for our one-ton rig, but it is for many truck camper owners who own half-ton and 3/4-ton trucks with smaller payloads.
+Weight isn’t a major concern for a one-ton rig like ours, but it is for many truck camper owners who own half-ton and 3/4-ton trucks with smaller payloads.
 Many truck camper owners are over the GVWR and payloads of their trucks.
 Having lighter batteries can make a world of difference in the final set-up.

 Of course, the biggest improvement we’ve seen is with the increase in usable amp hours.
 Our Expion 240 amp hour lithium battery bank provides us with 216 amp hours of usable capacity.
 Our old 220 amp hour AGM battery bank gave us half of that at 110 amp hours.
 What we’ve essentially done is cut the total weight of our battery bank in half and double its size—216 amp hours at 64 pounds vice 110 amp hours at 132 pounds.
 This is like having four AGMs in our camper now.
 This is HUGE.
 You can’t beat the amp hour to weight ratio of a LiFePO4 battery.
 This is even more important, of course, in a truck camper where space is always at a premium.
 Many truck campers have small battery compartments that can hold only a single Group-24 battery.
 With the lithium battery, you can double the usability of that compartment.